 - For air-conditioning systems around campus there are a wide variety of control methods.
 Some areas have air-conditioning that have automatically operated systems that are controlled automatically via local time clocks or campus Building Management and Control System (BMS) mechanisms.
 These systems will be automatically switched off after work hours.
 Some areas with air-conditioning systems have local manually controlled systems please ensure that these units are turned off when you leave each day.

 - Portable heaters should never be left ON unattended.
 See Heater use in office areas for more information about using heaters at UOW.

 2. Consider the energy efficiency of appliances prior to purchase.
 Look for energy star ratings.

-3. At Uni, if you are purchasing research equipment consider the amount of energy that it might use.
-High energy use equipment should be discussed with the to ensure the additional electrical load is appropriate for the electrical infrastructure of the building.
+3. At university, if you are purchasing research equipment consider the amount of energy that it might use.
+High energy use equipment should be discussed with the Facilities Management Division to ensure the additional electrical load is appropriate for the electrical infrastructure of the building.

 4. Refer to the Useful links for further advice on energy savings and renewables.